tntim96/JSCover-samples/README.md

 and the [jscover-file-system maven plugin](https://github.com/tntim96/JSCover-maven-plugin/tree/master/plugin-parent/file-system).

 #### Code Samples
-The Java code samples driver path can be set with the system properties `webdriver.ie.driver`, `webdriver.chrome.driver` and `phantomjs.binary.path` set either on the command line or directly in the Java code.
+The Java code samples driver path can be set with the system properties `webdriver.ie.driver` and `webdriver.chrome.driver` set either on the command line or directly in the Java code.

 ## Java Code Samples
 To run JUnit tests: